 Meeting the Needs of Transgender Women of Color

-While HIV infections in the U.S. have generally stabilized in recent years, African-American and Latina transgender women remain at very high risk of infection.
+While HIV infections in the U.S. have generally stabilized in recent years, African-American and Latinx transgender women remain at very high risk of infection.
 HIV prevention and care services designed for other populations, such as men who have sex with men, do not adequately address the needs of transgender WOC.

 Sentient Research received a Centers for Disease Control and Prevention (CDC) contract to create a comprehensive toolkit that supports organizations in providing high-quality HIV services to transgender WOC.
 Along with JoAnne Keatley, MSW, a leading civil society expert in transgender women’s health, we created the toolkit using a very collaborative and iterative process.

 We began the toolkit development process by conducting two-day site visits at nine community-based organizations (CBOs) that serve transgender WOC across the country.
 We created an online survey for CBOs to collect basic information about their organization and clients prior to the visit, and developed a structured interview guide for staff at the executive, program, and front-line levels.
 During site visits, Sentient Research staff and JoAnne Keatley interviewed staff regarding challenges, best practices, and technical assistance needs for providing services for transgender WOC.
 We created individual site reports and a comprehensive needs assessment report, which informed the toolkit content.